-We follow the objectives set out in the White Rose Hub small steps teaching guidance document as part of a mastery approach to the teaching of maths at Westover Green.
-These documents are used to inform the planning, teaching and learning within lessons, drawing on other relevant resources to develop fluency, reasoning and problem solving within each objective.
+The small steps overview of objectives can be found for each year group on the following link: https://whiterosemaths.com/, which is used to inform the planning, teaching and learning within lessons, as well as drawing on other relevant resources to develop fluency, reasoning and problem solving within each objective.

 Early Years Foundation Stage currently follow the ‘Numbers and Patterns’ scheme, alongside resources from the NCETM.

 Please click below to view the National Curriculum objectives linked to each small step.

 This year, we have implemented teacher modelling as a focus of our maths teaching at Westover Green.
 Adopting an approach from one of our academy link schools, each small step will have: 'teacher turn', where the teacher expertly models a process or way of working and verbalises their thinking; 'our turn', where children work together with scaffolded support from the teacher; 'hinge question', to assess understanding; and independent tasks under 'my turn' and 'deepening', where opportunity is provided to practice the skill, achieve the objective and deepen understanding through a variety of reasoning and problem solving tasks.
 Please see link below for further details.

 The school day at Westover Green begins with 'Fluency Focus' in each classroom.
 When the children arrive, there are 5 fluency questions on the board ready for children to get stuck in to.
 This gives the children a daily opportunity to strengthen their arithmetic skills and begin their day of learning.